yaroslavyatsyk/Number-Analyzer-App/README.md

-The app provides information about a specific number
+The app provides information about a specific number.

+Used technologies:

+C#
+.NET Framework
+WPF

 Here is a demo!